Oryss/symfony-docs/setup.rst

 According to the :doc:`Symfony release process </contributing/community/releases>`, "long-term support" (or LTS for short) versions are published every two years.
-Check out the `Symfony roadmap`_ to know which is the latest LTS version.
+Check out the `La roadmap de Symfony`_ to know which is the latest LTS version.

 By default, the command that creates new Symfony applications uses the latest stable version.
 If you want to use an LTS version, add the ``--version`` option: